adlio/trello/README.md

 [![Build Status](https://travis-ci.org/adlio/trello.svg)](https://travis-ci.org/adlio/trello)
 [![Coverage Status](https://coveralls.io/repos/github/adlio/trello/badge.svg?branch=master)](https://coveralls.io/github/adlio/trello?branch=master)

 A #golang package to access the [Trello API](https://www.trello.com/api).
-Currently supports read operations for Boards, Lists, Cards and Actions, and currently works only with API keys.
+Nearly 100% of the read-only surface area of the API is covered, as is creation and modification of Cards.
+Pull requests are welcome for missing features.

+My current development focus is documentation, especially enhancing this README.md with more example use cases.

 ## Installation